-How to find a great wedding DJ for the best partyCategories Wedding tips.
+How to find a great wedding DJ for the best partyCategories Podcast.
+Wedding tips.

 Book in your wedding DJ early

 It goes without saying that being prepared will give you the best chance of securing a great wedding DJ.
-Availability for 2022 is limited, with wedding DJs catching up on two years of weddings that have been postponed.
-We predict that 2023 will also be busy, meaning you should reach out to your preferred wedding DJ well in advance, if music is a big ticket item for your big day.
+If music is a big ticket item for your big day, you should reach out to your preferred wedding DJ well in advance (especially if you are planning a weekend wedding).

 Know where to find a good wedding DJ